-The sky location of the target used in targeted lensing search would be used for calculating the $P(\Delta t, \Delta \phi)$.
-Therefore, it is necessary to extract the data from the skymaps of gravitational events, particularly the 90% credible region of the target gravitational wave.
-This could be achieved by using ligo.skymap, and healpy to read and plot the skymap data as a new skymap.
-One of the skymaps plotted is shown below in fig 10.
+In my research, the sky location of the target used in lensing search would be used for calculating the $P(\Delta t, \Delta \phi)$.
+Therefore, I am required to learn how to extract the data from the skymap of gravitational events.
+In particular, I have to extract the 90% credible region of the target gravitational wave.
+I have learnt to use ligo.skymap, and healpy to read in the skymap data and plot it.
+One of the skymaps I have plotted is shown below in fig 10.